sirhypernova/zph/README.md

 Once that is done, you will find the executable in `zig-out/bin/zph`.
 Executing it will display the help menu.

-If you would like to have zph available globally, you can add it to your `PATH` environment variable, or copy the executable to a location that is in your `PATH`.
+If you would like to have zph available globally, you can add the bin directory to your `PATH` environment variable, or copy the executable to a location that is in your `PATH`.

 ## Commands